TamasNeumer/Ph03nix-InterviewPrep/Web/Redux/Redux.md

 ```
 - You **must** supply an empty object as the first parameter in order to create a new state.
 You can also enable the object spread operator proposal to write { ``...state``, ``...newState`` } instead.

+**Reducer composition**
+Reducer composition is the fundamental pattern of building Redux apps.

 #### [Playground](https://stephengrider.github.io/JSPlaygrounds/)